skiadas/TheoryCompCourse/notes/parsing.md

 T                 x, (                    $, +, *, )
 F                 x, (                    $, +, *, )
 ```
 And this is our final table!
-Let us think of what they tell us: They tell us for example that a single factor may be followed by:
+It tells us for example that a single factor ($F$) may be followed by:

-- a dollar sign, if it happened to be at the end of the string
+- a dollar sign (e.g. if it happened to be at the end of the string)
-- a plus sign, if it happened to be the last factor within its term
+- a plus sign (e.g. if it happened to be the last factor within its term)
-- a star sign, if it is to be followed by more factors
+- a star sign (e.g. if it is to be followed by more factors)
-- a closed parenthesis, if it was the last factor in an expression contained in parentheses
+- a closed parenthesis (e.g. if it was the last factor in an expression contained in parentheses)

 As a second example, let us consider implementing a grammar for "Polish notation".
 Polish notation places the operators in front of the two operands.
 For example instead of writing: `(5 + 6) * 7` it would write `* + 5 6 7`.
 On the other hand `5 + 6 * 7` would have been `+ 5 * 6 7`.
 The awesome thing about Polish notation is that it is unambiguous, no parentheses are needed (though perhaps we would feel more comfortable writing the last expression for instance as `(+ 5 (* 6 7))`, which is the LISP/Racket programming language style).
-Let us see how the grammar would look like (we use different symbols to visually distinguish it from the earlier work, using `P` for "Polish expression", and $y$ for the variable representing numbers):
+Let us see how the grammar would look (we use different symbols to visually distinguish it from the earlier work, using `P` for "Polish expression", and $y$ for the variable representing numbers):
 ```
 S -> P
 P -> + P P | * P P | y
 ```
 Hm, exciting!
-As an example of a derivation in this language, consider the building of the string `* + y y y`:
+As an example of a derivation in this language, consider the building of the string: `* + y y y`
 ```
 S => P => * P P => * + P P P => * + y P P => * + y y P => * + y y y
 ```

 Let us try to compute the first and follow sets in this example.
-The language alphabet is `y,+,*`, so they are each their own first sets.
+The language alphabet is `{ y,+,* }`, so they are each their own first sets.

 - The rule `P -> y` tells us that `y` is in the first set of `P`.
-- The rules `+ P P` and `* P P` tell us that `+,*` are in the first set of `P`.
+- The rules `P -> + P P` and `P -> * P P` tell us that `+,*` are in the first set of `P`.
 - The rule `S -> P` tells us that everything in the first set of `P` is in the first set of `S`.

 So we end up with: